JunmingZhao42/FMM-Strassen-Algorithm/README.md

 5. ~~optimise code memory allocation and complexity with pointers~~ (done)
 6. create testing for correctness
 7. create testing for timing
+8. change matrix constructor (do not assign 0s)